tsuneko/COM3D2.GUIExt/TestPlugin/README.md

 ![menu buttons](../img/testpluginmenu-buttons-enabled.png)
 ![more output](../img/testpluginoutput2.PNG)

-When the TestPlugin button is clicked again, it be disabled and destroy the two buttons.
+When the TestPlugin button is clicked again, it is disabled and destroys the two buttons.

-This should be compatible with PluginManager, although I haven't tested it.
+This should be compatible with CM3D2 PluginManager, although I haven't tested it.